-Q. Why were distributions low for many funds for the November 2009 quarter?
-A. Distributions for investors have dropped significantly in many funds because tough economic conditions in the past year have resulted in:
+Q. Why do distributions continue to be low for many funds in the February quarter?

+A. Distributions for investors dropped significantly in many funds during the global financial crisis and continue to be low because tough economic conditions are resulting in:

-- o a decline in the value of the Australian dollar in 2008.
+- o lower company earnings.
+This means funds which invest in shares have received low levels of dividends so there's less to distribute to investors - o lower rates of interest on cash investments, and - o a decline in the value of the Australian dollar in 2008.
 Funds that invest overseas and hedge currency exposure to the Australian dollar suffered currency losses.
-Recent gains in the Australian dollar have helped to reduce these losses, but haven't been enough to completely offset these prior losses (this only impacts global property and global debt for the quarter as global shares distribute income at the end of the financial year). - o lower company earnings.
-This means funds which invest in shares have received low levels of dividends so there's less to distribute to investors, and - o lower rates of interest on cash investments.
+Recent gains in the Australian dollar have helped to reduce these losses (this only impacts global property and global debt for the quarter as global shares distribute income at the end of the financial year).